NocturnalSolutions/KituraBook/6-data.md

 let arrayOfInts: [Int] = [1, 2, 3]
 ```

 What is the correct way to encode `arrayOfInts` into JSON?
-If you asked a hundred coders familiar with JSON this question, I’ll bet you a nice dinner that every single one of them would give you this answer:
+If you asked this question to a hundred different coders familiar with JSON, I’ll bet you a nice dinner that every single one of them would give you this answer:

 ```json
 [1, 2, 3]